Nicole Paquette is acting Senior Vice President, Programs and Policy and Vice President, Wildlife Protection for the HSUS.

-Paquette joined The HSUS in 2010 to work on policy issues.
-She then went on to serve as The HSUS's senior state director in Texas, where she worked to strengthen that state's cockfighting laws and pass landmark legislation to regulate puppy-mill breeding facilities.
+Paquette joined the HSUS in 2010 as the Senior Policy Advisor to the Chief Operating Officer.
+She then went on to serve as the HSUS's senior state director in Texas, where she worked to strengthen that state's cockfighting laws and pass landmark legislation to regulate puppy mill breeding facilities.

-She has assisted countless states and cities with introducing and passing laws relating to dangerous wild animals, animals in entertainment, companion animals, and a range of wildlife issues.
-She has played an integral role in successfully defeating anti-animal welfare bills across the country.
+Prior to joining the HSUS, Paquette was Senior Vice President and General Counsel for over a decade at the Animal Protection Institute/Born Free USA.
+She assisted countless states and cities with introducing and passing laws prohibiting the keeping of dangerous wild animals as pets, ending the use of wild animals in circuses, restricting commercial and nuisance trapping practices and a range of other wildlife and companion animal issues.
+She played an integral role in successfully defeating anti-animal welfare bills across the country.